 Here's what you'll need:

 - Transcripts.
 Don't submit your transcripts to UC at this point, but refer to them as you fill out the application to ensure the information you enter is accurate.*

-- Annual income for 2012 and 2013 (your parents' if you're a dependent; your income if you're independent.)
+- Annual income for last year and the current year (your parents' if you're a dependent; your income if you're independent).
 This is optional unless you're applying for an application fee waiver or for the Educational Opportunity Program.

 - Social Security number, if you have one.
 We use this to match your application to things like your test score report, final transcript(s) and, if you're applying for financial aid, your Free Application for Federal Student Aid.

 - Citizenship status.
 You must enter your country of citizenship (or "No Selection").
 If your country of citizenship is outside the United States, you'll need to provide your immigration status and your visa type.

 - California Statewide Student ID (optional).
 Each K-12 student in California public schools is assigned an ID number.
 If it's not printed on your transcript, ask your counselor or registrar.

 - Credit card.
 If you prefer to pay by check, you can mail your payment.